JamesPhillipsUK/GitHubProfilePluginAPI/README.md

 # GitHub Profile Plugin API

-A fully-responsive PHP 7 API to display a breakdown of a user's GitHub profile on a webpage.
+This PHP 7 API provides a fully-responsive website plugin featuring a breakdown of a given user's GitHub profile.
+It uses PHP 7 for the backend, and Bootstrap 4 for the responsive frontend design.

 ## Features